Locals are gathered around an iconic fountain in downtown Philadelphia on a sunny day — a welcome sight for those moving to Philadelphia.

 1. Philadelphia Is a City of Neighborhoods.

 Philadelphia is a city of distinct but connected neighborhoods — over 100 in total.
 From the Great Northeast to South Philly, diverse and inviting neighborhoods are filled with stoop-front row houses, detached homes, and high-rise apartments and condos.
-If you haven’t decided where to live, check out our tour of some of Philly's most desirable neighborhoods and livable suburbs.
+If you’re moving to Philadelphia but haven’t decided where to live, check out our tour of some of Philly's most desirable neighborhoods and livable suburbs.

 A:

-Philadelphia ranks as the most affordable city compared to its East Coast big-city neighbors.
-It’ll take a bit of hustle, but you can still find a house on the market near the city’s average home value of around $217,800.
-And renters pay around $1,900 for a one-bedroom place that averages around 800 square feet.
+Keep in mind: Philadelphia is the most affordable city compared to its East Coast big-city neighbors.
+It’ll take a bit of hustle, but you can still find a house on the market near the city’s average home value of $217,000.
+And renters pay $1,950 for a one-bedroom apartment averaging around 800 square feet.

 Philadelphia's Independence Hall in the winter.
 There's snow on the ground, the pathways are wet, and the trees are bare.